revoltek/losoto/README.md

 Included tools:

 - H5parm_creator.py:
+    * creates an h5parm file from a parmdb
+- H5parm_merge.py:
+    * merge multiple H5parm files into a single one
+- parmdb_collector.py:
     * fetches parmdb tables from the cluster
-    * creates an h5parm file from a parmdb